MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/macros.md

 If you don't customize these macros, and **_DEBUG** is defined, then C++/WinRT makes them equivalent to **_ASSERTE**.

-If you don't customize these macros, and **_DEBUG** is not defined, then C++/WinRT defines **WINRT_ASSERT** to discard the expression unevaluated, and **WINRT_VERIFY** to discard the expression after evaluating it.
+If you don't customize these macros, and **_DEBUG** is not defined, then C++/WinRT defines **WINRT_ASSERT** to discard the expression unevaluated, and defines **WINRT_VERIFY** to discard the expression after evaluating it.

 ## WINRT_NO_MAKE_DETECTION
-If defined, disables the default C++/WinRT diagnostic that detects that you constructed an implementation class without using [**winrt::make**](/uwp/cpp-ref-for-winrt/make).
+If defined, disables the default C++/WinRT diagnostic that detects that you mistakenly constructed an implementation class without using [**winrt::make**](/uwp/cpp-ref-for-winrt/make).

-We strongly recommended that you not define this symbol, because it masks a common source of programming errors.
+We strongly recommended that you don't define this symbol, because doing so masks a common source of programming errors.

 ## WINRT_DIAGNOSTICS
 If defined, enables internal statistics to track various operations: